GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ## Analysis Methods
     Integrated Database
 Extract csv datasets from data sources (referenced above), transforming and cleaning them with Python, and loading the datasets using Amazon Web Services and PostgreSQL (server/database).
 This allows us to establish connection with our model, and store static data for use during the project.
+- Constructed as an Amazon RDS instance:
+    - Connection Parameter: (covidsentiment.cqciwtn1qpki.us-east-2.rds.amazonaws.com)
+    - Accessed with a password upon request
 <p>

 Further transformations: